bancorprotocol/contracts-solidity/solidity/docgen/docs/helpers/NonStandardSmartToken.md

 - [`Destruction(uint256 _amount)`](#NonStandardSmartToken-Destruction-uint256-)

 # Function `constructor(string _name, string _symbol, uint8 _decimals)` {#NonStandardSmartToken-constructor-string-string-uint8-}
-constructor
+initializes a new NonStandardSmartToken instance

 ## Parameters:
 - `_name`:       token name

 - `_symbol`:     token short symbol, minimum 1 character

 - `_decimals`:   for display purposes only
 # Function `disableTransfers(bool _disable)` {#NonStandardSmartToken-disableTransfers-bool-}
 disables/enables transfers
 can only be called by the contract owner

 ## Parameters:
 - `_disable`:    true to disable transfers, false to enable them
 # Function `issue(address _to, uint256 _amount)` {#NonStandardSmartToken-issue-address-uint256-}
 increases the token supply and sends the new tokens to an account can only be called by the contract owner